chrisjbarr/assessments-github-api/README.md

 # GitHub Search

-This repository contains some things that show off use the GitHub user search API and attempts to highlight the process I take when working on a project of any size.
+This repository contains some things that show off the GitHub user search API and attempts to highlight the process I take when working on a project of any size.
 The live version of the `main` branch can be [seen here](https://cozy-daifuku-117f2f.netlify.app/).

 ## Current Build Status